|Date:||July 24, 1975|

 Coming off the high of their first Japanese tour, behind the scenes it was actually a very trying time for Queen, as they were virtually broke.
 In a 1999 interview with Mojo magazine, Roger Taylor recalled: "We came back after being demi-gods and playing five nights at the Budokan or something [ed: two, actually] and I went back to my bedsit in Richmond, 120a Kew Road.
 We were still on 60 quid a week."

 The band's recording/production/management deal with Trident was going sour.
 In 1977, Brian May revealed the difficulty of having one company encompass these three aspects of the business.
 In 2011, Brian and Roger opened up much more about this time period in the Days Of Our Lives documentary.
 Roger was told not to break any drum sticks on stage since there was no money to replace them, and John Deacon pleaded with Trident for a £2,000 down payment on a house only to be met by deaf ears who drove Rolls Royces.
+The band implored Jack Nelson to ask the Sheffield brothers to increase the cash flow, but to no avail.
+Their rebuttal was that they had invested more money into Queen than they had brought in, which brought the two parties to an impasse.

 Around this time a US tour was being booked, as seen on this early itinerary from Circus magazine.
 Many of the venues were arenas (they were still a theatre band at this point and wouldn't headline the arenas until 1977 after releasing A Day At The Races).
 In a 1977 Australian radio interview, Brian May blames their management for refusing to finance anything to do with them by that point, perhaps unaware of the scope of the proposed tour, as playing three quarters empty arenas would have been disastrous for both them and the promoter.